What is parenting?

 Uninvolved parents don’t know what is going on in the lives of their children at any particular time – they expect them to raise themselves.

 They don’t offer guidance or spend any energy taking care of the emotional or physical needs of their children.
 As a result, the children may face behavior changes, sadness, poor class performance, and low self-esteem.
 This is because they lack the access to kindergarten programmes that are up to standards.

 Uninvolved parents do not it on purpose; some of them may be having mental issues, or struggling with drug abuse.
 Others may be overwhelmed by issues such as managing households, paying bills, and work.
-These childrens behavior may affect them for a substancial part of their life.
+These children behavior may affect them for a substantial part of their life.

 The authoritative parenting is the most voted parenting style.
 So you identify with being a permissive or uninvolved parent at some point?
 Is there any reason for worrying?
-No. Raising kids is a dilema for all parents – you are not alone in this.
+No. Raising kids is a dilemma for all parents – you are not alone in this.